acruhf/burger-logger/README.md

   ## **Description**

-  A simple burger logging app that allows you to update a database of burger types using Node, Express, and MySQL
+  A simple burger logging app designed to integrate MySQL, Node, Express, Handlebars, & a homemade ORM.
+Submit a burger of any kind to be devoured or undevoured at your whim.
+If your creation is not delicious enough, simply delete it from the list.

   ***